The Kashmir Conflict-

 from Persia’.
 This was a decisive turn in the history of mankind that forced

-the only effective weapon that could counter and divide the class
+The Empires identified religion, as the only effective weapon that could counter and divide the class

 consciousness.
 The subject policy was the main reason that British Foreign